hanzoai/team/packages/api-client/README.md

-# Huly Platform API Client
+# hanzoai Platform API Client

-A TypeScript client library for interacting with the Huly Platform API.
+A TypeScript client library for interacting with the hanzoai Platform API.

 ## Installation